 ^{} English learners with these 1st-year ACCESS scores must achieve the LIEP exit criteria (p.
-42) to be considered as making the expected progress.
+41) to be making the expected progress.

-Specifically, the SDE uses the following procedures to calculate ELs' Growth toward English Language Proficiency:
+Specifically, the Department uses the following procedures to calculate EL Growth toward English Language Proficiency:

-- 1. Identify students who achieved Proficient on the ACCESS measure: They exit the program are automatically considered as meeting the ACCESS growth target.
+- 1. Identify students who achieved English proficiency on the ACCESS.
+These students exit the program and are automatically considered as meeting the ACCESS growth target.
 They are included in the numerator. - 2.
 Identify the initial ACCESS level for the remaining students who have not yet exited.
-This level is the student's first composite ACCESS score from 2017 or later.
+This level is the student's first composite overall ACCESS proficiency level from 2017 or later.
 Earlier scores are not used because of changes in the assessment.
-Alt ACCESS scores are excluded from the calculation. - 3.
-Calculate the number of years the student has been continuously enrolled in Idaho schools, after the initial ACCESS level.
+WIDA Alt ACCESS scores are excluded from the calculation. - 3.
+Calculate the number of years the student has been continuously enrolled in Idaho schools, after the initial ACCESS administration.
 Do not count any years when the student was not continuously enrolled at the state level.
-Use the number of continuously-enrolled years after the initial for identifying the correct Growth Target (1-5 in . - 4.
-Table 8 above).
-Students in their second or later LIEP year whose initial-year ACCESS was 5 or 6, have a growth target of Exit until they successfully reach proficiency and exit. - 5.
+Use the number of continuously enrolled years after the initial ACCESS administration for identifying the correct Growth Target (reference Table 8). - 4.
+Students in their second or later LIEP year whose initial-year ACCESS was 5 or 6, have a growth target of reclassification (exit from EL services). - 5.
 Students in their initial LIEP year do not have a growth target.
 Exclude students without a growth target from the calculation. - 6.
-Identify "on track" students: they are those who met or exceeded the annual growth target in . - 7.
-Table 8 at the end of the 2022-23.
-Include these students in the numerator. - 8.
-Students who have a growth target, but no ACCESS composite scale score, and lack an approved appeal are considered as not making progress.
+Identify "on-track" students.
+On-track students are those who met or exceeded the annual growth target in Table 8 at the end of 2023-24.
+Include these students in the numerator. - 7.
+Students who have a growth target, but no ACCESS composite overall score, and lack an approved appeal are considered as not making progress.
 Include them in the denominator.
 Students who have a growth target, but no ACCESS composite scale score, and have an approved appeal are not evaluated for growth.
-Exclude them from the calculation.
+Exclude them from the calculation. - 8.
+Finally, calculate the percentage of students who met or exceeded the annual growth target at the end of the school year (SY) 2023-24 using the following formula:

 IMPORTANT.
-Students can have a negative scale score change from 2022 to 2023 and still be "on track" if their score still meets or exceeds their listed growth target.
+Students can have a negative scale score change from 2023 to 2024 may still be "on track" if their score still meets or exceeds their listed growth target.